Credit:

 Here's a look at the rig we used for testing smart thermostats.
 When cool air comes on, the blue button lights up.
 When the heat is on, the red button lights up.

-We test smart thermostats in a real home using a standard HVAC system, which includes a C-wire.
-We also test some of the thermostats using a powered stand-alone circuit with a five-wire setup common in many HVAC systems.
-This replicates outputs for cooling, heating and fan control circuits, indicating when they became active.
+We test smart thermostats in a real home with a standard HVAC system that includes a C-wire.
+We also test some of the thermostats using a powered stand-alone circuit with a fire setup common in many HVAC systems.
+This replicates outputs for cooling, heating, and fan control circuits, indicating when they became active.

-Our test circuit allows us to test how easy it is to set up the system, as well as the sensor accuracy.
+Our test circuit enables us to evaluate the ease of system setup and sensor accuracy.
 We can also tell whether the thermostat responds to temperature changes with appropriate heating and cooling outputs.
-We have noted each unit’s compatibility with non-C-wire-equipped systems where applicable.
+We have noted the compatibility of each unit with non-C-wire-equipped systems, where applicable.

-For each thermostat, we safely switch off the HVAC circuit breaker, install the backplate, mount the front of the thermostat, and configure it with the smartphone app on both an iPhone and Android phone.
+For each thermostat, we safely switch off the HVAC circuit breaker, install the backplate, mount the thermostat, and configure it using the smartphone app on both an iPhone and an Android phone.

-Once we successfully install and program the thermostat, we let it run while we test out the app, the thermostat's responsiveness, and any voice assistant functionality.
+Once we have successfully installed and programmed the thermostat, we let it run while we test the app, the thermostat's responsiveness, and any voice assistant functionality.
 Using Alexa, Google Assistant, and Siri, we put these programmable thermostats through their paces.

-We also try out the extra features on each thermostat to make sure that they are actually useful.
-This primarily includes scheduling and geofencing, but can also include other features like room sensors.
+We also test the extra features on each thermostat to ensure they are actually useful.
+This primarily includes scheduling and geofencing, but can also encompass other features, such as room sensors.

 We became intimately familiar with the circuit breakers while testing smart thermostats.